The Dam Busters (video game): Gameplay

 The player chooses from three different night missions, each of which is increasingly difficult.
 In all three, the goal is to successfully bomb a dam.
 On the practice run, the player can approach and bomb the dam without any other obstacles.
 The two other missions feature various enemies to overcome, and the flight start from either the French coast or a British airfield.

-During your flight, the player controls every aspect of the bomber from each of the seven crew positions: Pilot, Front Gunner, Tail Gunner, Bomb Aimer, Navigator, Engineer, and Squadron Leader.
+During flight, the player controls every aspect of the bomber from each of the seven crew positions: Pilot, Front Gunner, Tail Gunner, Bomb Aimer, Navigator, Engineer, and Squadron Leader.
 Leaving any of these positions unattended during an event could spell the death of the person in that position, rendering it useless during further encounters.
 The player must evade enemies, plan your approach, and set all of the variables (speed, height, timing, etc.) to execute a successful bombing.
 Sometimes, it becomes necessary to deal with emergencies, such as engine fires.

 While en route to the target the player can expect to encounter attacks by enemy aircraft, barrage balloons, flak and enemy searchlights.
 Events like this will flash along the border of the screen, while indicating the key to press to take the player to the station in need of assistance.
 For example, when flying through enemy search lights, the player will need to man the gunner's station and shoot out the lights on the ground.
 If left unattended, the player can expect flak and enemy aircraft to start damaging the bomber.

 Once the player begins the final run to their target, they are presented with the custom bombing sights, as made famous by the story.
 When the player toggles the bomb, they are shown an animation of the bomb bouncing along the lake and hitting (or not hitting) the target dam.